 Lincoln is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Lincoln has plenty of amenities and opportunities for them, while residents of Lincoln enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Lincoln.

-The per capita income in Lincoln in 2010 was $26,574, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,296 for a family of four.
+The per capita income in Lincoln in 2010 was $26,800, which is upper middle income relative to Nebraska and the nation.
+This equates to an annual income of $107,200 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.

 Lincoln is a somewhat ethnically-diverse city.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lincoln residents report their race to be White, followed by Black or African-American.
+The greatest number of Lincoln residents report their race to be White, followed by Asian.
 Important ancestries of people in Lincoln include Irish, English, Czech, and Swedish.

 The most common language spoken in Lincoln is English.
 Other important languages spoken here include Spanish and Vietnamese.